dmcquay/katas/upvotes-kata/README.md

 1. Call `db.query`, passing it the insertCommand.
 Remember to await this function call because it is async.
 If it fails, return the failable.
 1. Finally, return the upvote, wrapped in a success Failable so that this function always returns a Failable instance.
 1. Now we're ready to start implementing these funcitons.
 Create a file called `upvotes-coordinators-utils.test.js`.
 All of these functions will live in this file and another file called `upvotes-coordinators-utils.js`.
 1. Import `validateCreateUpvoteCoordinatorProps` from `upvotes-coordinators-utils.js` and create your first test which calls this function with valid arguments.
+Start running your unit tests in watch mode with this command: `yarn test:unit --watchAll`.
 It should fail because the function doesn't exist.
 1. Create and export a function named `validateCreateUpvoteCoordinatorProps` from `upvotes-coordinators-utils.js`.
 Your tests should now pass.
 1. Change your test to assert that the result is a success Failable object back with no payload.
 Your test should be failing.
 1. Update `validateCreateUpvoteCoordinatorProps` to return a success Failable.
 Your tests should now pass.